 Pub Quiz Advice

-This page is exclusively for people who want to make a career out quizzes, if you've come here because you want to know how to host a pub quiz then click this link Pub Quiz Help
+This page is exclusively for people who want to make a career out of hosting quizzes, if you've come here because you want to know how to host a pub quiz then click this link Pub Quiz Help

 I used to be a full time Quiz Master and I made a nice living out of it, I still do one quiz a week to test the quizzes I make.
 But not everyone can do what I do.
 You need to be confident and you must believe in yourself and what you do.